-Figure 3: Panel load paths and anchor locations
+Figure 3: Panel load paths and anchor locations.

 Note in Figure 3 that panel anchor locations appear to result in load paths, which fall into one of two cases.
 Load paths defining Case 1 are parallel to one of the panel's edges as shown in Panel BC1, which has a continuous simple edge support, or Panel BC5 and Panel BC8, which have symmetrical 4-point anchor locations.
 The load paths in the remaining panels appear to triangulate in their direction between the anchor locations and define Case 2.
 For illustration purposes, the anchor locations shown in Panel BC3 are assumed - where the load paths triangulate.
-This anchor arrangement was also chosen for the interesting shape the final panel design takes.

-2.4 Step 2 - Define fabric formwork design

-Based on the study of the load paths shown in Figure 3, the formwork is laid out and the interior and perimeter boundary conditions are introduced as shown in Figure 4.
+This anchor arrangement was also chosen for our example panel for the interesting shape the final panel design takes.
+2.4 Step 2 - Define fabric formwork design The ADINA model representing the supporting fabric formwork in combination with the slurry material, which functions as the load on the formwork is shown in Figure 4.
+Based on the study of the load paths shown in Figure 3, the formwork is laid out and the interior and perimeter boundary conditions are set.
 A "B" in this figure indicates location of the interior supports.
+For clarity, the fabric and slurry element groups are shown separately.